-If you have any questions regarding selection and recruitment, please contact the Vice-director for Science, the Secretary of the Vice-director for Science or the Human Resources Department.
-They will be happy to help you.
+If you have any questions regarding selection and recruitment, please contact the Vice-director for Science, the person responsible for recruitment or the Secretary of the Vice-director for Science.

-This handbook was created with the support of the project Capacity Development ÚFCH JH, v.v.i. for research and development (reg. no. CZ.02.2.69 / 0.0 / 0.0 / 16{028} / 0006251) financed by the Ministry of Education, Youth and Sports and the EU - European Structural and Investment Funds in the Operational Program Research, Development and Education.
+This handbook was created with the support of the project Capacity Development ÚFCH JH, v.v.i. for research and development (reg. no. CZ.02.2.69 / 0.0 / 0.0 / 16_028 / 0006251) financed by the Ministry of Education, Youth and Sports and the EU - European Structural and Investment Funds in the Operational Program Research, Development and Education.